lwshanks/azure-network-protocols/README.md

 <img src="https://imgur.com/4onsF8D.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The first step is to create the resource group, next create Create a Windows 10 Virtual Machine (VM).
-Next create a Linux (Ubuntu) VM .
+The first step is to create the resource group, next create a Windows 10 Virtual Machine (VM).
+Next create a Linux (Ubuntu) VM.
 While creating the VM, select the previously created Resource Group and allow it to create a new Virtual Network (Vnet) and Subnet.
 Observe Your Virtual Network within Network Watcher

 </p>
 <br />